devalfe/zmk-new_corne/README.md

 * ctr+tilde to reveal formulas in excel
 * alt+arrow to navigate in file explorer

-Why is there a dedicated Alt button when I already have Alt in my home row mods?
+_Why is there a dedicated Alt button when I already have Alt in my home row mods?_

 The reason is that home row mods require holding down a key, which takes a bit of time.
 This can be inconvenient, especially in Excel, where pressing and releasing the Alt key gives you quick access to the ribbon, allowing you to navigate and select items by typing a series of keys.

 While I can trigger these actions in Excel using the / key, in Windows, pressing Alt along with the underlined key in a menu provides keyboard access to any item in the context menu.

+_Sticky shift, Caps, dtap/tap, combos_
 Having a sticky Shift or a Caps dual-tap/tap mod on the right-hand thumb cluster is incredibly useful for capitalizing the first letter of each word with a single tap.
 This setup not only reduces the strain of holding down the Shift key but also improves typing speed, especially when punctuation is involved, as it seamlessly integrates into the typing flow.

 Double-tapping activates Caps Lock, which is also accessible through a two-key combo (C+D).
 While I'm still deciding which setup I prefer, I currently have both options available.
 Additionally, there's a Caps Word behavior mapped to the S+T combo, which is handy for typing in all caps briefly.